-The duration of studies is one year (three semesters).
+The duration of studies is one year (three successive semesters which include a summer semester).
 Students must complete all graduate course requirements by the end of the program.

 Coursework

 The program requires completion of 38 credit hours according to the following table: